KAcodes/SkySports-Imitation/README.md

 ## Project Description

-This task composed of creating a visual imitation of any website/application of our choice to practice being able to style a React page to a certain specification.
+This bootcamp task composed of creating a visual imitation of any website/application of our choice to practice being able to style a React page to a certain specification.
 As a football fan I decided to build a copy of the SkySports football page which can be accessed here:
 <a href="https://www.skysports.com/football" target="_blank">Real Page</a>.

+<a href="skysportclone.netlify.app" target="_blank">Click here to open my clone page</a>.

 The page was styled using CSS and react-bootstrap.
 This is the first of my website imitation pages.